satansdeer/satansdeer.github.com/content/legacy-posts/react-components/index.md

 const SimpleComponent = () => <div>Very basic component.</div>;
 ```

-If your code takes more than one line - just wrap it into brackets:
+If your code takes more than one line - wrap it into brackets:

 ```jsx{numberLines: true}
 const SimpleComponent = () => (